dbcook/openrocket-database/README.md

 ### OpenRocket Data File Search Path

+When OpenRocket starts up, it hunts down __all the database files on its search path__ and loads all the parts ("components") from them into a single giant list.
+When you choose "From database..." in the presets menu for any type of item in the UI, OpenRocket will show you the whole list of items of that type.

-This section explains where OpenRocket will look for component database files.
-The general search order is:
+The general search order for database files is:

 * Items existing in the active document (we still need details on this from a code dive)
 * Files included in the OpenRocket jar under `datafiles/presets/system.ser`